 |

-Employment / Banking tab on the Account Screen.
-This is
+shot) is the Employment / Banking tab on the Account Screen.

-where you can enter employment and/or banking information.
+This is where you can enter employment and/or banking

-If you believe that this could be a possible execution,
+information.
+If you believe that this could be a possible

-check the 'Possible Execution' check box on this tab.
-By
+execution, check the 'Possible Execution' check box on this

-checking this check box, this debtor will appear on the
+tab.
+By checking this check box, this debtor will appear on

 |

-Screen (circled in red).
-If you have an asset that you
+of the Account Screen (circled in red).
+If you have an asset

-believe could be eligible for an execution, you can check
+that you believe could be eligible for an execution, you can

 Banking tab. |